I’m Karen Inglis – welcome to my author website! Whether you’re a young reader, a parent, a school or a bookseller I hope you’ll enjoy looking around!

 - Eeek!
 The Runaway Alien — a fast-paced story about an alien who loves football and runs away to Earth for the World Cup!
 Popular in schools, book clubs and used in the Get London Reading campaign – 7-10 yrs.

-- Henry Haynes and the Great Escape – a fun first chapter book with illustrations for early readers, ages 6-8, about a boys who falls inside his library book and gets caught up in a zoo escape being masterminded by Gorden, a VERY smelly gorilla!
+- Henry Haynes and the Great Escape — A fun first chapter book with illustrations for early readers, ages 6-8, about a boy who falls inside his library book and gets caught up in a zoo escape being masterminded by Gorden, a VERY smelly gorilla!

 How my books get made…

-I’m what’s called an ‘Author publisher’ or ‘Self-published’ author – lots of writers are doing their own publishing these days, because it means that we can get our stories out to our readers more quickly than waiting to be discovered by a publishing house… This means that as well as writing the book I organise everything else – including finding an illustrator and cover designer, finding beta readers and editors/proofreaders, getting the book interior designed and formatted (I do some of this myself, but not all!) then uploaded to the printer or Amazon.
+I have been offered traditional publishing deals in the last few years.
+I’m certainly not ruling it out but, for now, I’ve decided to say as an ‘Author publisher’ or ‘Self-published’ author – lots of writers are doing their own publishing these days, because it means that we can get our stories out to our readers more quickly, and it gives us more creative control all round.
+This means that as well as writing the book I organise everything else – including finding an illustrator and cover designer, finding beta (test) readers and editors/proofreaders, getting the book interior designed and formatted (I do some of this myself, but not all), then uploaded to the printer or Amazon.

-If you think you’d like to be a writer one day, you can find out how went about self publishing at my writer’s blog at selfpublisingadventures.com
+If you think you’d like to be a writer one day, you can find out how I went about self- publishing at my writer’s blog at selfpublishingadventures.com

 And here’s what else you can do here: